 Erich Lessing Culture and Fine Arts Archives

-Erich Lessing was born in 1923 in Vienna and he has devoted his life to photography - first as a photojournalist for the Associated Press, and a member of the photographer's collective, Magnum Photos, and later as an art photographer.
+Erich Lessing was born in 1923 in Vienna and he devoted his life to photography — first as a photojournalist for the Associated Press, and a member of the photographer’s collective Magnum Photos, and later as an art photographer.
 His journalistic work has been published in leading magazines and his art photographs have appeared in more than 60 books.
-Lessing taught photography and he has been recognized with numerous international awards.
+Lessing taught photography and he was recognized with numerous international awards.

 The Lessing Photo Archive comprises over 40,000 large-format color transparencies that document the diversity of Lessing’s photographic oeuvre — arts, archaeology, architecture, history, portraits and culture.

 Established in 1968, Art Resource is the world’s largest stock photo archive of fine art, serving as the principal source of fine art images for commercial and scholarly publications in the United States.
 It also functions as the official rights and permissions representative for a wide range of museums and visual arts archives around the world.

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute